Idaho mom Lori Vallow Daybell faces sentencing in deaths of 2 children and her romantic rival

 The husband, Chad Daybell, is awaiting trial on the same murder charges.
 Vallow Daybell also faces two other cases in Arizona — one on a charge of conspiring with her brother to kill her fourth husband, Charles Vallow, and one of conspiring to kill her niece’s ex-husband.
 Charles Vallow was shot and killed in 2019, but her niece’s ex survived an attempt later that year.

-Monday’s sentencing will take place at the Fremont County Courthouse in St. Anthony, Idaho.
-Judge Steven W. Boyce is expected to hear testimony from several representatives of the victims, including Vallow Daybell’s only surviving son, Colby Ryan.
+At the Fremont County Courthouse in St. Anthony, Idaho, Judge Steven W. Boyce heard testimony from several representatives of the victims, including Vallow Daybell’s only surviving son, Colby Ryan.

+“Tylee will never have the opportunity to become a mother, wife or have the career she was destined to have.
+JJ will never be able to grow and spread his light with the world the way he did,” Ryan wrote in a statement read by prosecuting attorney Rob Wood.
+“My siblings and father deserve so much more than this.
+I want them to be remembered for who they were, not just a spectacle.”

+Vallow Daybell was committed multiple times for treatment to make her mentally competent for the court proceedings.
+But Wood said there is no evidence that her crimes were impacted by her “alleged mental illness” — which includes delusional disorder with grandiose features, according to reports referenced in court.

+“The evidence is overwhelming that she did know right from wrong,” Wood said, noting testimony from several people who said she lied to them about the deaths.

-The case began in July 2019, when Vallow Daybell’s brother, Alex Cox, shot and killed her estranged husband, Charles Vallow, in a suburban Phoenix home.
+In July 2019, Vallow Daybell’s brother, Alex Cox, shot and killed her estranged husband, Charles Vallow, in a suburban Phoenix home.
 Cox told police he acted in self-defense.
-He was never charged in the case and died later that year of what authorities determined were natural causes.
+He was never charged and later died of what authorities determined were natural causes.

-Vallow Daybell was already in a relationship with Chad Daybell, a self-published author who wrote doomsday-focused fiction loosely based on Mormon teachings.
+Vallow Daybell was already in a relationship with Chad Daybell, a self-published writer of doomsday-focused fiction loosely based on Mormon teachings.
 She moved to Idaho with her kids and brother to be closer to him.

 The children were last seen alive in September 2019.
 Police discovered they were missing a month later after an extended family member became worried.
 Their bodies were found buried in Chad Daybell’s yard the following summer.